Dr. Zero: Self-Evolving Search Agents without Training Data: Conclusion

 We provide additional results validating the design choices behind \ours and \hrpo.
 Specifically, we assess the effectiveness of the proposer within \ours by ablating key components, such as the format reward and the difficulty-based reward.
 To accommodate computational constraints, we limit the training of the 3B backbone to a single iteration while selectively removing components from the full framework.
-We examine the following variations: (1)~extending training to 100 steps; (2)~removing the format reward; (3)~employing a parabolic reward in the proposer (which peaks when solver accuracy is approximately 50\%); and (4)~omitting the document in initial prompt.
-The ablation results are reported in \Cref{tab:ablation}, based on which we observe: (1)~increasing the training duration from 50 to 100 steps results in comparable or slightly degraded average performance (0.304 vs. 0.302 averaged across benchmarks), suggesting that \ours converges efficiently and does not benefit from prolonged training in each self-evolution iteration.
+We examine the following variations: (1)~extending training to 100 steps; (2)~removing the format reward; (3)~employing a parabolic reward in the proposer (which peaks when solver accuracy is approximately 50\%); and (4)~omitting the initial document.
+The ablation results are reported in \Cref{tab:ablation}, based on which we observe: (1)~increasing the training duration from 50 to 100 steps results in comparable or slightly degraded average performance (0.304 vs. 0.302), suggesting that \ours converges efficiently and does not benefit from prolonged training in each self-evolution iteration.
 (2)~Removing the format reward results in an average performance drop from 0.304 to 0.289, validating its critical role in guiding the proposer to conduct effective search and reasoning while maintaining structural validity.
 (3)~The default difficulty-based reward outperforms the parabolic design.
 This indicates that our proposed reward shaping provides more effective signals for generating challenging queries compared to a simple parabolic objective.
 (4)~The most significant performance drop occurs when the initial document is removed (average score falls to 0.245).
-This indicates that the initial context is crucial for the model to generate diverse synthetic questions for training.
-Overall, the results demonstrate that each component of \ours plays a critical role in guiding the proposer to generate structurally valid and challenging queries, validating our integrated design as an effective framework for search agents in data-free self-evolution.
+This indicates that the initial context is crucial for the model to generate diverse synthetic data.
+Overall, the results demonstrate that each component of \ours plays a critical role in guiding the proposer to generate structurally valid and challenging queries, validating our integrated design as an effective framework for self-evolution without curated QA training data.